Our Story

 OCT 2020

 Each technology proven in isolation.
-Full system design spec’d
+Full system design spec’d.
+First Full-Time Engineering staff hired

 FEB 2021

-First ‘Alpha‘ Prototypes built – first in-house PCB’s with all intended components
+First ‘Alpha‘ Prototypes built (100 sets) – first in-house PCB’s with all intended components

 MAR 2021